lojames/Yawp/README.md

 Due to the nature of significantly varying miles per longitude depending on latitude, both the Haversine (spherical trigonometry) and Vincenty forumulas were investigated for miles per longitude conversion.
 Since latitude is fixed, the Haversine was reduced to a simple spherical trigonometric conversion.
 Due to the complexity of Vincenty's formula, the Vincenty implementation was not reduced (which could significantly cut down on execution time).

 For testing, each trial consisted of generating random coordinates from somewhere in the United states and getting the execution time of each approach.
-The Vincenty approach took an averge of anywhere from 6 to 23 times longer with each average consisting of 100000 trials.
-While this may seem significant, the execution time of Vincenty's algorithm is still a small fraction of a millisecond.
+The Vincenty approach took an average of anywhere between 6 to 23 times longer with each average consisting of 100000 trials.
+While the difference in execution time maay seem significant, the execution time of Vincenty's algorithm is still a small fraction of a millisecond.
 The code for the testing simulation follows.

 ```
 num_trials = 100000